 Sitting on a Stability Ball

 Sitting on a stability ball requires you to constantly adjust your center of gravity, which continuously engages your core muscles.
 It is recommended that you master this exercises with the supervision and approval of a physical therapist before you attempt it at home independently.

 Consider substituting a stability ball for a chair a few times a day to improve your balance.

 Just make sure to lean the stability ball against a stable surface like the corner of 2 walls before getting on and off to avoid falling.

 Once you’ve mastered sitting on a stability ball, try carefully leaning back and performing crunches.

 Crunches on a stability ball help minimize strain on the tailbone.

-This final core exercise for individuals with paraplegia involves laying down your stomach and gently getting on your knees and forearms, often called a quadraped position.
+This final core exercise for individuals with paraplegia involves laying on your stomach and gently getting on your knees and forearms, often called a quadraped position.

 Make sure that the back creates a straight, downwards sloping line from your shoulders to the knees.
 Hold for 20-30 seconds (or however long you can).